A-H-Nguyen/CS380C-Assignment4/README.md

 Note, we do `-O0` to turn off clang's optimizations.
 Otherwise, clang may automatically do loop invariant code motion for us.

 ## opt
-For the analysis pass:
+For the analysis pass -- if you want to see the output of the analysis, call the printer pass.
 ```
-opt -load-pass-plugin ./libloop-analysis-pass.so -passes=UTEID-loop-analysis-pass ../test-cases/<input>.ll
+opt -load-pass-plugin ./libloop-analysis-pass.so -passes=loop-properties-printer ../test-cases/<input>.ll
 ```

 For the transformation pass: